-- a) Protect and enhance the existing scale and character of the streets within the ARHMZ so that they remain places for pedestrians. - b) In all areas do not allow vehicle requirements to dominate. - 4.5.1.2 Preserve existing laneways and seek new pedestrian links. - a) Protect the pedestrian use of existing lanes e.g. Camp Lane. - b) Seek opportunities for more pedestrian links to the Town Centre and River (where possible by the use of lanes).
+- a) Protect and enhance the existing scale and character of the streets within the ARHMZ so that they remain places for pedestrians. - b) In all areas try not to allow vehicle requirements to dominate.

+4.12.1.2 Preserve existing laneways and seek new pedestrian links.

+- a) Protect the pedestrian use of existing lanes e.g. Camp Lane. - b) Seek opportunities for more pedestrian links to the Town Centre and River (where possible by the use of lanes).